restful-open-annotation/spec/data-model.md

 assure that fully conformant clients and servers are easy to implement.
-For this reason, non-core OA modules are currently *excluded* from the scope of this specification, and implementations of the RESTful OA API do not need to support them.
+For this reason, non-core OA modules are currently *excluded* from the scope of this specification, and implementations of the API do not need to support them.